nanxiaobei/retalk/README.md

 // Set other model's state
 this.setState('otherModel', nextState).
 ```

+Just like `this.setState` function in a React component (different when set other model's state).

 `nextState` must be an object, it will be merge with the previous model state.